 Exercise physiologists then continue the treatment with a comprehensive exercise rehabilitation program that promotes long-term lifestyle modifications and behaviour change to help you return to work or your daily activities.
 These programs often focus on:

 - Increasing muscle endurance, strength, and cardiovascular fitness

 Exercise physiologists and physiotherapists complement each other but are different in their strengths with both having their place in your rehabilitation journey.

-What to expect from an Exercise Physiologist at Generation Physio?
+What to expect from an Exercise Physiologist at Gen Physio?

-Here at Generation Physio we are a mobile home-visit team and can meet you for an initial consultation at your home, gym, school, aged-care facility or place of work – nothing is too out of the way for us.
-We offer both land based and hydrotherapy exercise sessions and will work with you to determine what form of exercise would be best for you.
+Here at Gen Physio we are a mobile home-visit team and can meet you for an initial consultation at your home, gym, school, aged-care facility or place of work – nothing is too out of the way for us.
+We offer both land-based and hydrotherapy exercise sessions and will work with you to determine what form of exercise would be best for you.

 You can reach our friendly scheduling team by calling us on 1300 122 884 or using our live chat feature on our website.
-We will be happy to answer any questions you may have and help schedule in an initial consultation with an experienced exercise physiologist in your area; we service everywhere from the Gold Coast to the Sunshine Coast and between!
+We will be happy to answer any questions you may have and help schedule in an initial consultation with an experienced exercise physiologist in your area.

 At the first session you can expect our exercise physiologists to listen to your concerns and goals, and complete a thorough health and medical assessment.
 This is also a time to ask any questions you may have and discuss how exercise has been backed by research to manage your condition, injury or disability.

 An individualised exercise program will then be developed, and a follow-up session scheduled.
 We will take the time to work through the exercises with you, and often provide a home exercise program for you to follow on your own.
 Working with you along the way, your exercise program will be regularly reassessed and progressed as necessary to ensure you are on- track to achieving your goals and improving your quality of life.